 For those requiring specialized substance use treatment, we collaborate closely with our sister program, Clear Behavioral Health โ an independent rehabilitation center equipped to address any of your addiction-related concerns and provide personalized rehabilitation treatment.
 Their comprehensive care services include medication-assisted detox and post-detox care designed to create a foundation for lasting recovery.

 After youโve completed rehab, Neuro Wellness Spa offers several options for post-detox mental health care including TMS therapy, a non-invasive, FDA-approved approach to alleviating symptoms of grief, depression, anxiety, and other mental health disorders, medication management where our team of psychiatrists will prescribe medications to help manage symptoms of underlying mental health conditions, and talk therapy for essential emotional support and practical coping strategies that help you maintain sobriety beyond detox, addressing the underlying issues that contributed to alcohol dependence.
-If your addiction is just one aspect of a co-occuring disorders diagnosis, then TMS therapy might be a good alternative to certain medications.ย

 If you or a loved one has recently completed alcohol detox and needs guidance on next steps, our care team offers comprehensive assessment and personalized treatment planning.
 Contact Neuro Wellness Spa today to discuss your recovery journey and explore our evidence-based care approaches.